 It has flourished under her leadership for the past 23 years and sold more than 550,000 tickets last year.

-As you’ll discover this gal has worked her way from the stage floor up…
+As you’ll discover she has worked her way from the stage floor to the top.

 Martine Harte: Susan, congrats on your recent Victorian Honour Roll of Women inclusion, we are curious to hear how this amazing journey started, how did you get your break?